Statistical Inference for Covariate-Adaptive Randomization Procedures: Introduction

-The issue over the validity of statistical inference after balancing covariates is investigated mainly based on simulations in the early literature, such as \citet{Birkett1985,Forsythe1987}.
-More recently, theoretical progress has been made on the inference properties for some specific covariate-adjusted randomization methods. \citet{Shao2010} prove that the two sample t test is conservative under a special stratified randomization. \citet{Ma2015} study the hypotheses testing under a linear model for discrete covariate-adaptive randomization, which assumes that the overall and marginal imbalances across covariates are bounded in probability.
-However, their results are limited as many covariate-adjusted procedures deal with continuous covariates directly and do not necessarily satisfy the strong balancing assumptions.
-In fact, inference properties of many methods, as we will show for RR, PSR, and $D_A$-BCD, are different than those studied by \citet{Shao2010} and \citet{Ma2015}.
-In this article, we study inference properties under a general framework and demonstrate the impact of covariate-adjusted randomization on inference.
+The issue over the validity of statistical inference after balancing covariates was mainly investigated on the basis of simulations in the early literature, such as \citet{Birkett1985,Forsythe1987}.
+More recently, theoretical progress has been made on the inference properties for some specific CAR procedures. \citet{Shao2010} prove that the two-sample t-test is conservative under a special stratified randomization. \citet{Ma2015} study hypotheses testing under a linear model for discrete covariate-adaptive randomization, which assumes that the overall and marginal imbalances across covariates are bounded in probability. \cite{Bugni2018} also require stratification to study inference for CAR but allow that the fraction of units within each stratum tends to be normally distributed.
+However, their results are limited because many CAR procedures deal with continuous covariates directly and do not necessarily satisfy the strong balancing assumptions.
+In this article, we study inference properties under a general framework and demonstrate the impact of CAR on inference.

 The main contributions of this article are as follows.
-First, we derive the statistical properties of inference following general covariate-adjusted randomization methods under the linear model framework.
-Most important, we explicitly display the relationship between covariate balance and inference by deriving their asymptotic representations.
-This result explains why inference behaves differently for various randomization methods.
-Second, we show that the results have broad applications, which is illustrated by applying to several randomization procedures, including CR, RR, PSR, and $D_A$-BCD.
-In addition, it provides a theoretical approach to formally evaluate inference properties and compare pros and cons of different randomization methods.
+First, we derive the properties of statistical inference following general CAR procedures under the linear model framework.
+Most importantly, we explicitly display the relationship between covariate balance and inference by deriving their asymptotic representations.
+This result explains why inference shows differences in behavior with various randomizations.
+Second, we show that the results have broad applications, as illustrated by application in several randomization procedures, such as complete randomization (CR), RR, PSR, and $D_A$-BCD.
+In addition, it provides a theoretical approach for formal evaluation of inference properties and comparison of the pros and cons of different CAR procedures.
 Third, we propose a method to obtain valid and powerful tests based on our theoretical results.
-The study lays a foundation to understand the impact of covariate balance on post-randomization statistical inference and sheds lights on future study in this area.
+The study lays a foundation to understand the impact of covariate balance on statistical inference and illuminates future study in this area.